-And every spring, cycling enthusiasts flock to Walla Walla for the first race in the Tour of Washington series, aptly named Tour of Walla Walla.
+And every spring, cycling enthusiasts flock to Walla Walla for the Tour of Walla Walla.
 The race is organized each year by Allegro Cyclery owners Michael and Kathryn Austin.
-More recently, the Walla Walla Noon Rotary and Visit Walla Walla, along with an army of local volunteers, joined forces with the Austins to help enhance this exciting community-wide event.
-The Tour of Walla Walla promotes a healthy lifestyle and welcomes a range of visitors for cycling in Walla Walla.
+More recently, the Walla Walla Noon Rotary and Visit Walla Walla, along with an army of local volunteers, joined forces with the Austins to help enhance this exciting community-wide event, promote a healthy lifestyle, and welcome a range of visitors who will enjoy all Walla Walla has to offer.

 Race day fuel is important, whether you’re competing for primes (pronounced preems) or watching from a welcoming patio on the route.
 So start your day with breakfast at Maple Counter Cafe on Alder Street.
 Third-generation restauranteurs Kory & Rachel Nagler treat customers like family.
 Inspired by his parents’ restaurant, The Oak Table Café in Sequim, WA, Kory’s commitment to quality and exceptional customer service is evident in everything from the seasonal specials to the smiles on the faces of the staff and the whimsical décor.